dmitrydnl/BitSkinsApi/docs/eng/balance/account_balance.md

 ```

 Class properties ```BitSkinsApi.Balance.AccountBalance```:
-* AvailableBalance - funds available for spending.
+* AvailableBalance? - funds available for spending.
-* PendingWithdrawals - funds pending withdrawals.
+* PendingWithdrawals? - funds pending withdrawals.
-* WithdrawableBalance - funds that can be withdraw.
+* WithdrawableBalance? - funds that can be withdraw.
-* CouponableBalance - coupon funds.
+* CouponableBalance? - coupon funds.

 ### Possible exceptions
 ```BitSkinsApi.Server.RequestServerException``` - in case of transfer to the function incorrect data or problems on the BitSkins server.